-The Ryerson & Burnham Archives collect artists' and architects' papers that complement and extend the permanent collections of the museum's curatorial departments.
-The collections contain a wide range of media, including correspondence, published and unpublished writings, scrapbooks, architectural drawings and prints, business papers, photographs, slides, audio recordings, films, video, and ephemera.
+The Ryerson and Burnham Archives collect artists’ and architects’ papers that illuminate the development of art and architecture in Chicago and the Midwest from the 1870s to the present, as well as complement the museum’s permanent collections.
+The archives contain a wide range of media, including photographs, architectural drawings, correspondence, writings, scrapbooks, business papers, audio recordings, film, video, and ephemera.

-For image rights and reproductions of works of art from the museum's curatorial collections, you MUST review the information on this page and contact Art Resource accordingly.
+For image rights and reproductions of works of art from the museum’s curatorial collections, review the information on imaging licensing and contact Art Resource accordingly.
 The Ryerson and Burnham Archives does not manage such requests and cannot provide information or guidance regarding any such inquiries.

 For information on works of art from the museum’s curatorial collections, how to identify or find the value of a work of art, Art Institute exhibitions and the history of the Art Institute or the School of the Art Institute, including staff, students, or faculty, please contact the Ryerson and Burnham Libraries’ reference desk at email@example.com.

 For information regarding our archival collections or for general questions on architecture in Chicago and the Midwest, please contact Ryerson and Burnham Archives at (312) 857-7676 or firstname.lastname@example.org.